 Many examples of emergence are of this type: the theories have the same extension, but different intensions.
-Of course, it is also possible that both the extensions and the intensions differ.44 On the other hand, two theories cannot have the same intension but different extensions (cf. Scheffler (1967: p.
-56)).45
+Of course, it is also possible that both the extensions and the intensions differ.

 The distinction between extensions and intensions also further clarifies the criteria of identity of domains, from Section 2.1.
-For sameness of extension is chiefly (of course not solely!) determined by an empirical procedure, while sameness of intension is conceptual, and determined from within the theory46 (again, not without empirical input!).
+For sameness of extension is chiefly (of course not solely!) determined by an empirical procedure, while sameness of intension is conceptual, and determined from within the theory (again, not without empirical input!).